What is Research Integrity?

 • Good stewardship of research on behalf of others

-The UK Concordat to support Research Integrity sets out these core areas:
+The UK Concordat to support Research Integrity (2025) sets out five principles for research integrity:

-Honesty in all aspects of research, including in the presentation of research goals, intentions and findings; in reporting on research methods and procedures; in gathering data; in using and acknowledging the work of other researchers; and in conveying valid interpretations and making justifiable claims based on research findings.
+Honesty is crucial, from the presentation of research ideas and goals, through to authorship and financial contributions, and on to findings.
+Examples include honesty in reporting research methods and procedures; gathering data and information; referencing work; representing and acknowledging the work of others; conveying interpretations; and making justifiable claims based on research findings.

-Care and respect for all participants in research, and for the subjects, users and beneficiaries of research, including humans, animals, the environment and cultural objects.
+Care and respect are expected for everyone and everything involved in the research system, and for the protection of the integrity of the research record.
+They should be extended to everyone involved in the research process, all participants in research, and for the subjects, users and beneficiaries of research, including humans, animals, the environment and cultural objects.
 Those engaged with research must also show care and respect for the integrity of the research record.

-Accountability of funders, employers and researchers to collectively create a research environment in which individuals and organisations are empowered and enabled to own the research process.
-Those engaged with research must also ensure that individuals and organisations are held to account when behaviour falls short of the standards set by this concordat.
+Accountability is expected of everyone individually and collectively to create a research environment in which diverse individuals and organisations are empowered and enabled to own the research process and be accountable for their contributions to the research record.
+This includes being accountable to participants involved in research, and a responsibility to hold individuals and organisations to account when behaviour falls short of the standards set by the Concordat.

 Research integrity in the UK